Happy Kids, Happy Trip:

 Don’t forget about the road trip games you played as a kid to while away the miles and hours.
 Introduce your children to Count the Cars, a timeless favorite.
 Just pick a color and have the kids count the cars they see in that color.
 Or, play State Capitals and see how many they can name.
 Be sure to keep a smartphone handy so they can check and correct their answers.

 If you have toddlers, finding an appropriate place for them to sleep can be a challenge when you’re on the road.
-A portable travel crib is an ideal option if space is an issue in the trunk or wherever you’re staying.
+A portable travel crib or pack and go is an ideal option if space is an issue in the trunk or wherever you’re staying.
 They’re lightweight and easy to set up and take down.
 Versatile mini cribs fit in compact spaces such as hotel rooms, a relative’s house or in an Airbnb.
 Your little traveler also will have a comfortable place to sleep and play.

 Factor in the kids’ happiness when planning for a trip.
 Make a checklist of what you need to bring along and refer to it frequently so a favorite item doesn’t get left behind.
 It could be the difference between happy kids contentedly playing a favorite game and one bent on making everyone unhappy.